knebiolo/mast/README.md

 ### Classify 1: classifying with data trained on this project.

-Copy and paste the classify_1.py script into your favorite IDE and update the following lines:
+Copy and paste the following script into your favorite IDE and update the following lines:
 1. Update the receiver ID ('site')
 2. Update the receiver type ('recType') – input can either be **lotek** or **orion**
 3. Update input workspace ('proj_dir')